 Recommended by Joanna of The World in My Pocket

-Certaldo is one of the prettiest off the beaten path towns in Tuscany.
-Located halfway between Florence and Sienna, Certaldo is divided into two parts: Upper and Lower.
+Certaldo is one of the prettiest off the beaten path towns in Tuscany and best towns near Florence.
+Located halfway between Florence and Siena, Certaldo is divided into two parts: Upper and Lower.

 The Upper part is the historical area where you will find all the touristic attractions, whilst the lower, modern one, is where you will find the train station.
 Certaldo is one of the towns near Florence, Italy by train.